 John has been fishing for 25+ years beginning his career fishing for salmon and then moving to offshore trawling.
 After completing his skippers ticket he started fishing inshore purchasing his own boat in 2007 and by 2009 was fishing full-time.
 He fishes for lobster, crab and shrimp and nets for pollack, turbot and crayfish.
 He possesses a good knowledge of legislation on all relevant marine issues both inshore and the wider marine sector through his work with NIFA/NIFO, local marine publications (Skipper and Marine Times) and is on mailing lists for marine spatial planning etc. John feels he is kept well informed of the issues and obstacles facing inshore fishers.

-Paddy Gallagher – Vice Chair of the North RIFF
+Gary Kennedy – Vice Chair of North RIFF

 Representing: Tullaghan to Bruckless